antonioaversa/taxes/README.md

 #### Multi-currency FX Rates

-#### Single currency FX Rates

-Make sure that `BCE-FXRate-<base_currency>-USD.txt` is up-to-date, i.e. it contains all the FX Rates defined by the ECB between the base currency `EUR` and `USD` for a contiguous period of time including all dates of ticker events, of any type (buy, sell, dividends, for both stocks and crypto).

 The FX Rates are provided by the ECB only for working days.
 It's OK: the software will use the FX Rate as defined in other reports, or the closest FX Rate available, when the ECB didn't provide an FX Rate for the date of a ticker event.